You’ve tried everything you know to get more SEO traffic to your website, yet, nothing seems to be working, right?

 SEO techniques that will greatly influence your search engine ranking.

-If you’re still in doubt whether your business needs to care about organic search engine traffic or not.
-Here are some marketing stats that might help you decide on how to get SEO traffic today.
+Suppose you still doubt whether your business needs to care about organic search engine traffic.
+Here are some marketing stats that might help you decide how to get SEO traffic today.

 93% of online experiences begin with a search query.
 70% of links users click on the search result pages are from the organic result.

-According to another study, search engines are the #1 source of traffic to content websites.
+According to another study, search engines are the one source of traffic to content websites.
 300% more than social media sites.
-SEO leads have a 14.6% close rate than other display advertising channels with a 1.7% close rate.
+SEO leads have a 14.6% close rate over other display advertising channels with a 1.7% close rate.

 These small things will serve as the foundation that your subsequent SEO techniques will leverage to maximize your search engine ranking opportunity.

-If you want to give your blog a chance to get noticed, stand out and build a tribe of an audience.
-You’ll need to build a blog that is focused on a specific topic.
+Suppose you want to give your blog a chance to get noticed, stand out and build a tribe and an audience.
+You’ll need to build a blog focused on a specific topic.

-In the past, when there were about 50 million blogs on the internet altogether.
-It is easy to start a blog that talks about many topics under the sun and build large followings around it.
+In the past, there were about 50 million blogs on the internet altogether.
+Starting a blog about many topics and building large followers is easy.

-Fast forward to today, the better and easier approach is to start a blog that is specific and address just one issue.
-Narrow down on your audience selection.
-Creates contents that are super targeted to that audience.
+Fast forward to today, the better and easier approach is to start a specific blog and address just one issue.
+Narrow down your audience selection.
+Creates content that is super targeted to that audience.

-Here is an example of what am trying to pass across.
+Here is an example of what I am trying to pass across.

 Instead of starting a blog on all things health-related diseases.
-You can narrow down on your audience selection by targeting type 1 diabetics patients or let say HIV-infected patient only.
+You can narrow down your audience selection by targeting type 1 diabetic patients or, let’s say, HIV-infected patients.

-This will help in attracting the right audience to your content quickly, easier, and makes the entire process of content publication easier to complete.
+This will help attract the right audience to your content quickly and easily, making the entire content publication process easier.

-Getting the right links to your content won’t be a difficult task too.
-And it helps to tell Google what your blog topic is strictly all about which will help your search index greatly.
+Getting the right links to your content won’t be difficult.
+And it helps to tell Google what your blog topic is strictly all about, which will help your search index greatly.

-Besides, if you get things right, this approach can elevate a blog to an authority status in that topic quickly.
+Besides, if you get things right, this approach can quickly elevate a blog to an authority status in that topic.

-Now that you’ve narrowed down on your audience selection, is time to ensure your blog is search engine friendly.
+Now that you’ve narrowed your audience selection, it is time to ensure your blog is search-engine friendly.

 Bias not intended.

-According to Matts Cutts, former Google head of the spam team.
-80–90% of Google crawling issues is already been taking care of by your WordPress installation software.
+According to Matts Cutts, former Google head of the spam team, 80–your WordPress installation software handles 90% of Google crawling issues.

 That’s a huge advantage!

-Considering the fact that using a content management system is not common with top industry blogs/websites.
-WordPress really has something to brag about.
+Because using a content management system is uncommon with top industry blogs/websites, WordPress has something to brag about.

-The chart below considers both self-hosted and wordpress.com market share.
+The chart below considers both self-hosted and WordPress.com’s market share.

 The two most important Meta tags you need to pay attention to are the Title and Description Meta tags.

-The title tag comes in between the header section of your web page’s HTML source code.
-While the content of your description Meta tags comes as a snippet in the search query.
+The title tag is between the header section of your web page’s HTML source code.
+At the same time, the content of your description Meta tags comes as a snippet in the search query.

-Read this comprehensive post put together by WordPress codex on Meta tags to learn more about tags and why they’re important.
+Read this comprehensive post by WordPress Codex on Meta tags to learn more about tags and why they’re important.

-To cut long story short.
-There is basically two ideal WordPress permalink structure you should consider:
+To cut a long story short.
+There are two ideal WordPress permalink structures you should consider:

 Either you go with:

-Adding post dates in the URL could possibly lead over time to lower click-through rates and negatively affect search ranking if possible.
+Adding postdates in the URL could lead over time to lower click-through rates and negatively affect search ranking, if possible.

-Adding .html nor .php affect ranking positively in anyway too.
-If you want to learn more about permalink structure, here is a comprehensive post put together by Yoast.
+Adding .html or .php does not affect ranking positively in any way too.
+If you want to learn more about permalink structure, here is a comprehensive post by Yoast.

-There are lots of things you can do on your WordPress blog from the word go to make sure it’s set up correctly.
-And to give it the best of search engine optimization visibility that can influence organic search traffic:
+You can do many things on your WordPress blog from the word go to ensure it’s set up correctly.
+And to give it the best search engine optimization visibility that can influence organic search traffic:

-- Only install needed plugins — Wp Smush.it, W3 Total Cache, Yoast SEO, just to mention a few.
+- Only install needed plugins — Wp Smush.it, W3 Total Cache, and Yoast SEO, to mention a few.

-- Make sure your web pages are loading insanely fast.
+- Make sure your web pages are loading extremely fast.